DearCrazyLeaf/CS2-InGameHUD/README.md

 ## Installation

-1. Download the latest release for your server platform (Windows/Linux)
+1. Download the latest release
 2. Extract the contents to your CS2 server's `game/csgo/addons/counterstrikesharp/plugins` directory
 3. Configure the plugin settings in `addons/counterstrikesharp/configs/plugins/InGameHUD/InGameHUD.json`
 4. Restart your server or load the plugin